a-kuntz/JsonRPC/workshop/doc/workshop.md

 In this configuration the X-ray acts as a server and the terminal as a client.
 The server provides various functions, which can be called by the client.
 The operator only interacts with the client.

-The communication between server and client runs via the JSON-RPC-protocoll.
+The communication between server and client runs via the JSON-RPC-protocol.
 This sends JSON files back and forth between the server and the client.

-As a Request, the client sends a JSON object to the server, in which the function to be called is specified.
+As a request, the client sends a JSON object to the server, in which the function to be called is specified.

 As a Response, the server also returns a JSON object.
 This contains the result of the called function.

 ![ServerClientCommunicationUsingJSON](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/a-kuntz/JsonRPC/branch/feature/workshop/workshop/doc/plantuml/server_client_communication.txt)

 Currently the system supports four functions.
 The functions `takePicture`, `setTubeVoltage`, `setTubeCurrent` and `getTubeConfig`.
-The following class diagram shows the current structure of the server:
+The following class diagram shows the server's current public interface:

 ![ClassDiagrammServer](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/a-kuntz/JsonRPC/branch/feature/workshop/workshop/doc/plantuml/class_diagramm_server.txt)

 ## Sample client server session

-To run the server start the server at the terminal with a port number:
+To start the server execute the following command in a terminal and indicate the port number the server will be listening on:

 ```shell
 ./xrayserver 4242